ev1illyn/react-podcastr/README.md

 # react-podcastr
-## a repository of a project from a one week course called 'Next Level Week' intended to teach the principals principles of many tecnologies
+## a repository from a one week course called 'Next Level Week' intended to teach the principals principles of many tecnologies

 ## demo
 ![alt text](https://snipboard.io/qgkFt3.jpg)